nisnym/ci-ember-demo/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+This is a basic Ember CI demo application.
+Check out the tutorial: 'First Step into Continuous Integration with Circle CI'.

 ## Prerequisites

 You will need the following things properly installed on your computer.